Financial Aid for Undergraduate Students

 Leave of Absence

 Financial aid recipients considering a leave of absence should be aware of the financial aid implications.
-Although obtaining an approved Leave of Absence from their programs does allow students to re-enroll in the university without formal re-admission, it does not allow them to defer their loan repayment.
+Although obtaining an approved leave of absence from their programs does allow students to re-enroll in the university without formal re-admission, it does not allow them to defer their loan repayment.
 The university reports student enrollment to the National Student Clearinghouse throughout the academic year.
-Lenders subsequently query this database to determine if a student has maintained continuous half-time or greater enrollment.
+Lenders and federal loan service agencies subsequently query this database to determine if a student has maintained continuous half-time or greater enrollment.

-If students are on a leave of absence from the university, their lender will move their loan from an “in-school” status to a grace or repayment status as required.
-While on a leave of absence, students may be able to postpone repayment by obtaining a deferment or forbearance from their lenders as a result of unemployment or economic hardship.
-Students should contact their lenders for more information about repaying their loans.
-Once they re-enroll at a half-time or greater basis, they may be able to request deferment for “in-school” status.
+If students are on a leave of absence from the university, their lender or federal loan service agency will move their loan from an “in-school” status to a grace or repayment status as required.
+While on a leave of absence, students may be able to postpone repayment by obtaining a deferment or forbearance from their loan servicer(s) as a result of unemployment or economic hardship.
+Students should contact their loan servicer(s) for more information about loan repayment.
+Students may review their federal loan history and determine their loan service agencies by visiting the National Student Loan Data System Website at nslds.ed.gov.
+Once they re-enroll on a half-time or greater basis, they may be able to request deferment for “in-school” status.

 Tuition Refund Insurance Plan

-To complement its own refund policy, the university makes available to students the Tuition Refund Plan (TRP), an insurance policy designed to protect the investment students and their families make in education.
+To complement its own refund policy, the university makes available to students Tuition Refund Insurance, an insurance policy designed to protect the investment students and their families make in education.
 The Financial Aid Office strongly encourages all financial aid recipients to take advantage of this plan.
-If a student formally withdraws from all classes after the end of the drop/add period and he or she is covered by TRP, the student may receive:
+If a student formally withdraws from all classes after the end of the drop/add period and he or she is covered by Tuition Refund Insurance, the student may receive:

 - A credit to his or her student account equal to 100 percent of charges for tuition and mandatory fees, if the withdrawal is the result of documented personal illness or accident; or